vadagama/sever_crew/README.md

 * Webinars for education and online meetings
 * Notifications through SMS, email and Push
 * Integration with clinics and Farmacy Food System
-* Data analysis for food and health recommendations and optimizations of logistic process
+* Data analysis for food and health recommendations and optimizations of deliveries to refrigerators and reduce waste
 * Statistics and reports

 ![marketing_view](images/marketing_view.jpg "marketing view")